 The only thing we didn’t love about the design is that when the mouse is caught, it’s out on display for all to see.
 Granted, that’s important for knowing that the trap went off, but it’s pretty gross to look at.

-Performance: Quickly and humanely eliminates mice
+Performance: Quickly eliminates mice

 Due to the size of this trap (3.75 x 1.75 x 2.25 inches), it’s ideal for getting rid of mice.
 The trip paddle is very sensitive, making it perfect for catching even the smallest of mice.

 We caught a mouse with this trap.
 One of our other mouse traps was triggered the day prior, and somehow the rodent escaped without getting caught.
 The next morning, we woke up to the mouse that must have set off that other trap in our Snap-E Mousetrap.
 There was no blood, which we greatly appreciated.
-That’s likely due to the yellow bumper covering the snap wire of the trap so it keeps things hygienic.
+That’s likely due to the yellow bumper covering the snap wire of the trap so it keeps things more hygienic.

 The trip paddle is very sensitive, making it perfect for catching even the smallest of mice.